-No. The CAO Accommodation Waitlist for UCD is free to join and any applicant who has UCD anywhere on their CAO preference list is eligible to join it.
-A large number of applicants on the waitlist will not receive UCD course offers, and therefore will not be offered rooms on campus.
+No. CAO accommodation applications for UCD are free to make and any applicant who has UCD anywhere on their CAO preference list is eligible to apply.
+A large number of applicants will not receive UCD course offers, and therefore will not be offered rooms on campus.

 Every year we allocate a significant amount of rooms for booking by CAO students.

 UCD Residences will send an email offer to the email address supplied via the CAO application.
 Students should check their email accounts regularly on the day the accommodation offers go out.

 When initially applying to UCD Residences you will have listed up to 3 accommodation preferences which will form the basis of your possible allocation.